 The Massachusetts Association for Applied Behavior Analysis (MassABA) was established in 2010 to support the science and practice of behavior analysis in Massachusetts.
-As the home of over 2700 BCBA®s, 150 BCBA-D®s, and 47 BCaBA®s, Massachusetts boasts among the highest per capita concentration of certified behavior analysts in the world and an active behavior analytic community.
+As the home of over 3000 BCBAs, 100 BCBA-Ds, and over 1400 BCaBAs and RBTs, Massachusetts boasts among the highest per capita concentration of certified behavior analysts in the world and an active behavior analytic community.
 The vision of MassABA is to serve as the trade organization for this community.
 MassABA has focused its efforts to fulfill this vision by:

 - Supporting behavior analysts seeking licensure by assuring that licensure applications are processed in a timely manner;

 - Supporting legislation that would strengthen the licensure process in Massachusetts with the creation of a separate licensing board for behavior analysts;

 - Supporting the expansion of insurance coverage for ABA services;

 - Advocating for timely reimbursement of ABA services by state funding sources;

 - Expanding regional continuing education events for behavior analysis practitioners in more remote locations of the region;